Search for gamma-ray emission from the Coma Cluster with six years of Fermi-LAT data: Results

 The information from each bin is combined into the global log-likelihood that contains the spectral information over the whole energy range of the analysis:

 In this equation we have the binned Poisson likelihood term $\mathcal{L}_{i}$, in each energy bin $i$, where $D_{i}$ corresponds to the observed counts in bin $i$ and $\mu_{i}$ is the normalization (the only free parameter) of the power-law with $\Gamma=2.3$ that we have assumed in each bin. $\hat{\theta}$ indicates that the nuisance parameters, $\theta$, (i.e., normalizations of free point sources and diffuse background emission components) are taken from the global fit over the entire energy range.
 Irrespective of the origin of the dominant emission process (be it hadronic or leptonic), in the relevant energy range explored here the spectrum can effectively be assumed to have a power-law form.
-Thus, we select a set of spectral indices for which we provide integral flux upper limits between 100~\mev and 10~\gev (bottom row of Fig.~\ref{fig:coma_sed}).
-Using the blank field results, we find that the maximum $TS$ value found in our analysis corresponds to $1.6\sigma$ for the cored profile and if one considers the additional trials associated with testing both for disk and point-like emission, this significance is further reduced to a global significance of $\sim1\sigma$.
-As the resulting maximal $TS$ value is below a conservative detection threshold, we determine integral flux upper limits.
-Even when including a spatial template that has been derived from the TS-map (using individual pixels with $TS>10$ within the virial radius) and is thus maximally biased towards a detection, the associated $TS$ value remains too weak to be claimed as detection.
+Thus, we select a set of spectral indices for which we provide integral flux upper limits between 100~\mev and 10~\gev (bottom row of Fig.~\ref{fig:coma_sed}). {The maximum TS value found in our analysis is $\sim13$ for the cored profile ($\Gamma = 2.3$).
+When using the blank fields to assess the null-hypothesis distribution, and considering the trials factor associated with testing both for disk and point-like emission, this TS value corresponds to a global significance of $\sim1.8\sigma$.
+Given the low statistical significance of the residual emission, we determine integral flux upper limits.}

-The deduced integral flux limits in the energy range from 100~\mev to 100~\gev are $4.2\times10^{-9}\,\mathrm{ph\,cm^{-2}\,s^{-1}}$ for our benchmark model.
-Modeling the cluster as a point source yields a limit that is almost a factor 2 lower, $2.6\times10^{-9}\,\mathrm{ph\,cm^{-2}\,s^{-1}}$, whereas for the uniform disk model we deduce essentially the same limit $4.3\times10^{-9}\,\mathrm{ph\,cm^{-2}\,s^{-1}}$.
-Note, however, that the observed limit in each case is above the expectations from blank fields alone, falling into the 68\% containment band for the disk and the 95\% containment band for point-like and cored profiles, respectively.
-Our main results are summarized in Table~\ref{tab:results}.
+{The deduced integral flux limits in the energy range from 100~\mev to 100~\gev are $5.2\times10^{-9}\,\mathrm{ph\,cm^{-2}\,s^{-1}}$ for our benchmark model.
+Modeling the cluster as a point source yields a limit that is almost a factor 2 lower, $3.1\times10^{-9}\,\mathrm{ph\,cm^{-2}\,s^{-1}}$, whereas for the uniform disk model we deduce a slightly higher limit $5.8\times10^{-9}\,\mathrm{ph\,cm^{-2}\,s^{-1}}$.
+Note, however, that the observed limit in each case is above the blank-field median expectation, falling instead into the 68\% containment band for the disk and the 95\% containment band for point-like and cored profiles, respectively.
+Our main results are summarized in Table~\ref{tab:results}.}

 The limits we present here appear to be weaker than previously reported ones, most notably when comparing our results with those from the most recent analysis of the Coma cluster using \emph{Fermi}-LAT data \citep{Zandanel:2014aa}.
 However, the observed limits (solid black line in Fig.~\ref{fig:coma_sed}) cannot be compared naively this way because our analysis uses a larger (and different) dataset and an improved background model in terms of sources included in the ROI (see, App.~\ref{sec:pass8} for details regarding a comparison of five years of Pass 7 and Pass 8 data).
 Since \citet{Zandanel:2014aa} report limits with associated $TS$ values of zero, these results should instead be compared to our expected sensitivity based on the blank field study.
 Doing so we find that the expected sensitivity for emission from a point-like source is similar to that reported in earlier works by \citet{Zandanel:2014aa}, but the sensitivity for an extended source has improved significantly; the median expected limit for the disk-like emission for $\Gamma=2.0$ is a factor two lower than what was reported in earlier works.